martingerdin/bengaltiger/README.md

 git checkout -b feature-add-ApplyExclusionCriteria
 ## You work on the new feature but are not done at the time when you make your
 ## first commit.
 We call this a "temporary" commit.
 Such a commit should be
-## marked with "TMP" in the commit message.
+## marked with "--di--" in the commit message.
 git add ApplyExclusionCriteria.R
-git commit -m "TMP Draft ApplyExclusionCriteria"
+git commit -m "--di-- Draft ApplyExclusionCriteria"
 ## You continue to work on your new feature and after some additional temporary
 ## commits the feature is finalised.
-You therefore omit TMP from your commit
+You therefore omit --di-- from your commit
 ## message
 git add ApplyExclusionCriteria.R
 git commit -m "Add ApplyExclusionCriteria"
-## Now, only the commit message without TMP will be included in release notes
+## Now, only the commit message without --di-- will be included in release notes
 ## and the changelog.
 ```